 Conversely, the model does not penalize companies with minimal risk management strategies if they face low or minimal exposure to the specific risk.

-For Key Issues that assess opportunities rather than risk, we evaluate each company's exposure to assess the relevance of those particular business opportunities for a given company.
+For Key Issues that assess opportunities rather than risk, MSCI ESG Research evaluates each company's exposure to assess the relevance of those particular business opportunities for a given company.

 3.2.1 ESG Risk Exposure model